After / Before

 the stain has been exposed to.

-The depth of impregnation into the substrate.
+The depth of impregnation into the artwork.

-The makeup of the substrate, including color,
+The physical makeup of the artwork, including:

 Whether there is any hand-coloring to the